nus-cs2103-AY2425S1/ip/docs/README.md

 To add a deadline task to the list of tasks, use the following format: deadline {description} /by yyyy-MM-dd HHmm
 Example: `deadline Complete assignment 1 /by 2024-09-24 1900`

-// A description of the expected outcome goes here

 Outcome:
 ```